Saad-Umar/FlatCurve/README.md

 ## About

-This component was initially designed for one of our projects we were working on, later we decided to upload it so that it may benefit others
+This component was initially designed for one of our projects we were working on, later we decided to upload it so that it may benefit others.
+This project is built using xcode 7.1

 ## License